 The need to share one’s passion is the ultimate booster for blogging.
 Next comes the need to create new ways to earn some extra financial income.
 Having as motivation, firstly to communicate and secondly to earn money, blogging has become a widely spread activity around the globe.

-People want to grow awareness, traffic, new clients, sell their work or services through different types of blogs, such as lifestyle blogs or fashion blogs, business or e-commerce blogs, journals or magazine blogs, and many others.
+People want to grow awareness, traffic, new clients, and sell their work or services through different types of blogs, such as lifestyle blogs or fashion blogs, business or e-commerce blogs, journals or magazine blogs, and many others.

-Since January 1994 when the very first blog was created up to today’s microblogging platforms, blogging is a major part of the internet’s growth and digital marketing evolution.
+From January 1994 when the very first blog was created up to today’s microblogging platforms, blogging is a major part of the internet’s growth and digital marketing evolution.

 We must admit that today’s blogs and bloggers are quite different from the blogs of yesteryears.
 But no matter how conditions may have changed, blogs & bloggers are the running blood inside The Internet as we all know it.

 It is obvious that blogging has changed the last 10 years, but the reasons or the goals that motivate each blogger, to type from 500 to 3000 words every day, have remained almost the same.
 Communication and self-publishing are the top answers for almost every blogger out there.